6. Hierarchical Structures

 • DimensionalUnits_t DimensionalUnits.

-FlowEquationSet contains a description of the governing flow equations; ReferenceState describes a set of reference state flow conditions; DataClass defines the class of data (e.g., dimensional or nondimensional); and DimensionalUnits specifies the system of units used for dimensional data.
+FlowEquationSet contains a description of the governing flow equations; ParticleEquationSet contains a description of the governing particle equations; ReferenceState describes a set of reference state flow conditions; DataClass defines the class of data (e.g., dimensional or nondimensional); and DimensionalUnits specifies the system of units used for dimensional data.

 For example, if a different set of flow equations is solved within a given zone than is solved in the rest of the flowfield, then this can be conveyed through FlowEquationSet.
 In this case, one FlowEquationSet entity would be placed within CGNSBase_t to state the globally applicable flow equations, and a second FlowEquationSet entity would be placed within the given zone (within its instance of Zone_t); this second FlowEquationSet entity supersedes the first only within the given zone.